 The prevention, detection and reporting of corruption is the responsibility of everyone at Maxar.
-You are required to report promptly any violations of this Policy or the Anti-Corruption Laws to the Compliance Office, by email at Compliance@maxar.com.
+You are required to report promptly any violations of this Policy or the Anti-Corruption Laws to the Compliance Office.
 You may also report concerns through the Company Ethics Hotline, www.maxar.ethicspoint.com or +1-866-594-7164, which is available 24 hours a day, 7 days a week.
 It is the Company's policy that no one reporting an actual or suspected violation of the law in good faith will be subjected to any retribution or adverse employment action because of their report.